wilsonmar/wilsonmar.github.io/_posts/2018-09-04-salesforce-selenium.md

 The <a target="_blank" href="https://wilsonmar.github.io/opencv-sikulix-robot/">SikuliX" build of Selenium</a> includes Google's OpenCV to work with images captured from the screen.
 Some add to that Google's Tesseract to read text in pictures.

-The "Protractor" build of Selenium tests web apps built using the Angular framework.

 Selenium is actually an API.
 "Selenium scripts" are actually programmed in Java, C#, Python, which each call the Selenium API.